August 1996: A Game of Thrones Debuts

 While sales were respectable for Bantam’s first printing—known by collectors for its silver-foil cover—A Game of Thrones was not a commercial hit.
 When Martin showed up for book signings, some stores would be virtually empty.
 At one Dallas location, Martin perked up when he saw hundreds of people lining up.
 But he soon realized they were after a new title in the Clifford, the Big Red Dog series.

 Readers and independent booksellers continued to pass around copies to friends, and those friends handed them over to others in a kind of literary proselytizing.
 As Martin added to the saga—three books became five, then a plan for seven—the audience grew.
 By 2011, more than 15 million copies of A Song of Ice and Fire, the blanket name for the series, had been sold.
-For the 20th anniversary, Martin announced on his blog that a special illustrated edition would be released October 18.

 In 2000, Martin was asked if the reason he returned to books—the spotty predictability of film and television—might one day lead him back by offering to adapt Thrones.
 “I have had some interest in the book, yes,” he answered.
 “I don't know if anything is going to come of it.”